What’s a Nutrition Therapist? I’ll answer that… and dispel a few myths

 Myth #7: I focus on weight loss.

-Most of my clients contact me because they don’t feel good.
-Digestive issues, low energy, headaches, anxiety, skin problems, high blood sugar and other health concerns are common.
 Oftentimes, being overweight goes along with not feeling well.
-Weight loss often occurs naturally once we address reasons you’re not feeling well, boost your nutrition and make some shifts in mindset and lifestyle factors, such as stress management and sleep.
+It is a symptom of imbalance in the body.
+Weight loss often occurs naturally once we address the reasons you don’t feel well, boost your nutrition and make some shifts in mindset and lifestyle factors, such as stress management and sleep.

 Myth #8: I love to cook.